arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/user-manual/content.md

 #### Accelerometer and Gyroscope Data

-The example code below shows how to get acceleration (m/s<sup>2</sup>) and angular velocity (in °/s) data from the onboard IMU and streams it to the Arduino IDE Serial Monitor.
+The example code below shows how to get acceleration (m/s<sup>2</sup>) and angular velocity (in °/s) data from the onboard IMU and streams it to the Arduino IDE Serial Monitor and Serial Plotter.

 ```arduino
 /**